Press "Enter" to skip to content

 So, could a quick blast of liquid nitrogen could cause a permanent change in capacitance that large or larger?
 No, I don’t think it could.
 But for the sake of argument, let’s say it could.
 Our next question is whether it could it produce the claims that Dean Markley make?
 I say, no way, absolutely not.
 Here’s why…

 In instruments with passive electronics, cable capacitance interacts with the pickup inductance, volume pot resistance, and amplifier input impedance to shape the frequency response of the guitar-cable-amp circuit.
-When we change cable capacitance we shift the resonant frequency of the circuit, which is typically in the range 2.5 kHz – 3 kHz.
+When we change cable capacitance we shift the resonant frequency of the circuit, which is typically in the range 2 kHz – 4 kHz.
 In addition we have strong low pass filtering (12 dB/octave) attenuating all frequencies higher than the resonant peak.
 In general, cable capacitance is not good thing for passive pickup electric guitars and basses, we usually want to avoid that high frequency loss that comes from our cables.
 We often call it “tone suck” and it gets worse as we as we turn down the volume pot on our instrument.

 What’s important to note is that all frequencies below the resonant peak, what we call mids and bass in the guitar world, remain unchanged.
 This means that all cables perform identically below the resonant frequency no matter what what or how they made.
 This also means that all cables with the same total capacitance value sound exactly the same.
 (See here for a great explanation and demonstration of this at the Ovni Labs website.)

 Could their cables have “smoother, more refined highs“?
 Well, first Dean Markley need to tell us what “more refined” means in terms of frequency content because until they do it’s meaningless.
 How about “smoother“?
 I think most sound engineers and guitarists would take that to mean reduced high frequency content relative to other frequencies.
-We know that’s possible; just increase the cable capacitance and hey presto, less highs and smoother tone (or darker or muddier, depending on your taste).
+We know that’s possible; just increase the cable capacitance and, hey presto, less highs and smoother tone (or darker or muddier, depending on how much and your taste).
 But Dean Markley also claim “super brilliant tone“.
 Brilliance in music and audio generally refers to additional high frequencies compared to something else.
-That suggests a lower capacitance compared to other cables.
+That requires a lower capacitance compared to other cables.
 Have Dean Markley contradicted themselves here?
 Sure seems like it to me.

 If Dean Markley would tell us the capacitance per foot of their cables we’d know how they compare to some other cables on the market at different lengths.
 Sadly, they are one of too many instrument cable sellers that don’t offer that information.
 For me, all this magical verbiage in their press release tells me precisely nothing.